 1) Multiple Parallel Forensic Capture: Mirror (bit by bit), Linux-DD, E01/Ex01 (with full compression) formats, Mixed-Format DD/E01, copy the whole drive or only part of it.

-2) Run a Selective Imaging (Targeted Imaging) of files, folders, and partitions with file extensions filters (for example, run E01 capture of 4 parallel simultaneous sessions using 8 NVMe SSD and 16 CPU compression engines).
+2) Run a Selective Imaging (Targeted Imaging) of files, folders, and partitions with file extension filters, include metadata and HASH for each file (for example, run E01 capture of 4 parallel simultaneous sessions using 8 NVMe SSD and 16 CPU compression engines).